soswav/bigrat/readme.md

 the bot currently has like 13 commands? i don't know you can fork this uh thing and probably enhance it, i don't really mind

-wanna host the bot?

-go to the wiki!
+wanna host the bot? go to the [wiki](https://github.com/soswav/bigrat/wiki) tab!

 github.com/wascertified is the COWOWENR!!!
 PROPS TO EM'! also thanks really much dud!